HanWenfang/syncless/README.txt

      especially at higher loads (>10 concurrent TCP connections).
 See the Installation section in the README for more details.

 Q25.
-Does Syncless have an interactive Python console?
+Does Syncless have an interactive Python console (python -i)?

 A25.
 Yes, it's in the syncless.console module.
 You can start it using:

        $ python -m syncless.console

+     Please don't use `python -i' directly, it doesn't cooperate well with tasklets, so if you create a tasklet there, it most probably won't ever get scheduled, because the interactive console wants to run the whole time in a blocking way.
+Use syncless.console instead, it solves this problem.

      Run the ``help'' command to find out some examples.